 1. Begin paying the $1,250 down payment.

 3. Be present for the construction of your home every Saturday during the build.
-If this is not possible because of your work schedule or another conflict, you must notify the Area Director immediately.
+If this is not possible because of your work schedule or another conflict, you must notify the Director of Family Services immediately.

 4. Sign in and greet the volunteers working on your home each Saturday.

 6. You may be asked to speak at various events as a representative of Habitat both before and after moving into your home.